 Chocolate Chip Scones

-So for these chocolate chip scones I used the classic scone recipe as a base, ie 8oz flour, 2oz butter and ¼ pt milk.
-And then I adapted it.
+So for these chocolate chip scones I used the classic scone recipe as a base.
+That’s to say: eight ounces of flour, two ounces of butter and a quarter pint of milk.
+And then I adapted it to include yoghurt and chocolate chips, of course.

 Other Scone Recipes You Might Like

 Of course, since writing this recipe, I’ve made dozens of scones.
 Some with chocolate and some not.
-They’ve all been delicious.
+And quite a few of them are made with one hundred percent wholemeal.
+They’re all delicious.
 I put a lot of this success down to my all time favourite wholemeal spelt flour.

 - Apple cider scones with cinnamon